Qasr Kharana

 Qasr al-Harrana (قصر الحرَّانة), sometimes Qasr Harrana, Qasr al-Haranah, Haraneh, Hraneh, Harana, Qasr al-Kharana or Khauranee, is one of the best-known of the desert castles located in present-day eastern Jordan, about 60 km east of Amman and relatively close to the border with Saudi Arabia.
 It is uncertain when the palace was constructed, but it likely originates from the Umayyad Dynasty.
 An inscription on an upper wall dates the building to before 710 CE.
 A Greek or Byzantine house may have existed on the site.
 The purpose of the building is a subject of debate among scholars.
 Theories as to the qasr's purpose include a Crusader's castle, a military stronghold, agricultural outpost, and resting place for caravan travelers.
-The current scholarly consensus is that the building was used as for meeting between local Bedouin leaders.
+The current scholarly consensus is that the building was used for meetings between local Bedouin leaders.

 Description

 The qasr is a nearly square building, 35 m on each side, with three-quarter-round buttresses at the corners, a projecting rounded entrance on the south side with quarter-round buttresses, and half-round buttresses bisecting every other facade.
 It is made of rough limestone blocks set in a mortar.
 Decorative courses of flat stones run through the facing.

 On the inside, the building has 60 rooms on two levels arranged around a central courtyard, with a rainwater pool in the middle.
 Many of the rooms have small slits for light and ventilation.
 Some of the rooms are decorated with pilasters, medallions and blind niches finished in plaster.